Editor’s note: This post was updated on 1 February 2023 to include information about three additional Rust IDEs.

 All editors have their benefits, drawbacks, and place in the world of development.
 In the end, it probably depends on what you are comfortable with, your previous experience with editors, the kind of project you want to work on, and other factors.

-If you are comfortable with performing most tasks with your keyboard and editing code from your terminal, then editors like Neovim and Spacemacs might suit you better.
+If you are comfortable with performing most tasks with your keyboard and editing code from your terminal, then editors like Neovim, Spacemacs, or Micro might suit you better.

-If you are looking for something more modern with a shallow learning curve, then you can pick from VS Code, Atom, and Sublime Text.
+If you are looking for something more modern with a shallow learning curve, then you can pick from VS Code, Atom, Sublime Text, Emacs, or Geany.

-However, if these feel incomplete and you need a more sophisticated, full-fledged development environment with a lot of tooling out of the box that is perfect for coding and debugging large projects, consider CLion or IntelliJ IDEA.
+However, if these feel incomplete and you need a more sophisticated, full-fledged development environment with a lot of inbuilt tooling that is perfect for coding and debugging large projects, consider CLion or IntelliJ IDEA.

 You can play around with all of them and see which one feels best to you.